 You will know someone is transmitting video (has their Transmit Video button turned on) when the blue Video activity indicator (2) appears next to their name in the Participants list.
-(For details on activity indicators, see Video Activity, Permission and Status Indicators on the facing page).
+(For details on activity indicators, see Video Activity, Permission and Status Indicators below).
 In the example below, Vivian and Lisa are transmitting video.